Skip to main content

 Learn more

-See a full map of the Phase 1 Corridor
+View a full map of the Fall River/New Bedford Line

-The operating schedule is being finalized.
 On weekdays, trains will run every 70 minutes.
-There will be 32 total trips to and from South Station including:
+There will be 32 direct trips to or from South Station including:

 • 15 trips between South Station and Fall River